realpython/react-intro/README.md

 ## Project Structure

-Your project Structure should now look like this:
+Your project structure should now look like this:

 ```sh
 ├── index.html